Canon T6i vs Ricoh GR II

 - More detailed LCD: Has a higher resolution rear screen (1230k vs 1040k dots).

 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.

 - Ready to shoot: Comes with an integrated lens, while the T6i requires a separate lens.

 - More compact: Is smaller (117x63mm vs 132x101mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight even though it has a lens built in (unlike the T6i).

 - Easier travel charging: Can be conveniently charged via its USB port.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Was introduced somewhat (4 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the T6i emerges as the winner of the contest (12 : 10 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the T6i comes out slightly ahead of the GR II (12 : 11 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.